 No matter where your company finds itself in its life cycle, you must always set your sights on strategies to ensure long-term business growth.
 The moment a business becomes too comfortable, it stops searching for new ways to create value.
 Over time, this can spell disaster.

-The key to prolonged entrepreneurial success is to maintain the growth mindset characteristic of business owners in the early stages of their life cycle.
-This way, innovation, positivity, and experimentation can help you embrace challenges as they arise and move forward toward a permanent state of business maturity.
+The key to prolonged entrepreneurial success is to maintain the growth phase business mindset characteristic of entrepreneurs in the early stages of their life cycle.
+This way, innovation, positivity and experimentation can help you embrace challenges as they arise and move forward toward a permanent state of business maturity.